-So it’s about time you reevaluate the marketing metrics you’ve been pursuing and pay attention to the ones that matter the most.
+So it’s about time you reevaluate the marketing metrics you’ve been tracking in your marketing dashboard and pay attention to the ones that matter the most.

 The question then is: what are some vanity metrics you should be aware of?
 We’ve put together this post to answer that for you.
 You’ll learn: